williamxb/emilywillis/README.md

     - About - lists
 - Improve markup for tag section underneath titles (use ul element and CSS for tag separators)
 - Add class `text-lg` to base style of `<p>` element, then fix any conflicts with smaller text use
+- Investigate other methods of serving images as they are currently included in the repo which isn't ideal, and inflates the repo size and build cache significantly.
+Few options include Git LFS, Vercel Blob, Amazon S3/competing cloud object storage